 - Patent Portfolio Development: Develop a robust portfolio of patents to protect the company's innovations in medical device technology, particularly in the fields of neuromodulation, neuroimaging, regenerative therapies and AI for neurological disorders. - Patent Filing Strategy: Implement a proactive patent filing strategy to capture key innovations and protect valuable intellectual property assets. - Licensing and Collaboration: Explore opportunities for licensing IP and technology to or from third parties or engaging in collaborative partnerships to leverage complementary technologies, expand market reach, and generate additional revenue streams.
-This may involve out-licensing non-core IP or acquiring IP from external sources to help strengthen the company's product portfolio. - Trade Secrets Protection: Implement robust trade secrets protection measures to safeguard confidential information, proprietary know-how, and technical expertise that may not be suitable for patent protection. - IP Due Diligence: Conduct IP due diligence assessments on a regular basis and as part of business transactions, such as mergers, acquisitions, or licensing agreements, to evaluate the strength and value of intellectual property assets, identify potential risks or liabilities and identify strategic opportunities.
+This may involve out-licensing non-core IP or acquiring IP from external sources to help strengthen the company's product portfolio. - Trade Secrets Protection: Implement robust trade secrets protection measures to safeguard confidential information, proprietary know-how, and technical expertise that may not be suitable for patent protection. - IP Due Diligence: Conduct regular IP due diligence assessments and in conjunction with all merger, acquisitions, or licensing transactions, to evaluate the strength/value of intellectual property assets, identify potential risks or liabilities and identify strategic opportunities.